 Solutions

 Every connection authenticated by SPIFFE identity.
-Automatic mutual TLS at the kernel level — no code changes, no sidecars, no proxies.
+Kernel-level mutual TLS with no SPIRE daemon, no sidecar, and no cert-manager configuration.

 Your Last Pen Test Already Showed This